markusmoenig/Eldiron/docs/docs/localization.md

 - `{from_id}`
 - `{target_id}`

-For your own custom `message(...)` calls, you can pass named parameters on the locale key itself.
+For your own Message nodes, you can pass named parameters on the locale key itself.

 Example locale entry: